 What Are the Primary Differences Between These 2 Conditions?

 Another factor that distinguishes these two conditions is the age group that acquires them.
 Erysipelas occurs in young children and older adults.
-On the other hand, cellulitis is found to occur more frequently among middle-aged individuals and older adults (although children may also be at risk of it).5
+On the other hand, cellulitis is found to occur more frequently among middle-aged individuals and older adults (although children may also be at risk for it).

 Consult a Physician to Get a Proper Diagnosis